juanjozorry/zGenerators/src/zPdfGenerator/README.md

 ---

-# ⚙️ Requirements
+# Requirements

-- .NET 6 or later
+- netstandard 2.1 or higher (compatible with .NET and .NET Framework 4.7.2+)
 - iText 8
 - BouncyCastle Adapter
 - A fillable PDF AcroForm template (for FormPdfGenerator)